MJMcGuffin/MuqcsCraft/README.md

 The toolbar in MuqcsCraft includes so-called <em>generalized gates</em> (generalized $Z$, generalized $Y$, and generalized Hadamard), which are not standard, but are well suited for visualization with difference highlighting, and whose use allows the 'Expand Circuit' button to produce shorter sequences.
-The 'Expand Circuit' button is further explained in the companion video and paper.
+This is further explained in the companion video and paper.

-The definitions of the matrices for all the gates, including the generalized gates, are available at
+The definitions of the matrices for all the gates, including the generalized gates, are available
 <a href="https://github.com/MJMcGuffin/muqcs.js?tab=readme-ov-file#matrix-definitions">here</a>.